List of Kamen Rider Drive characters: Chase

 Chase (チェイス, Cheisu), also known as Roidmude 000 and Proto Zero (プロトゼロ, Puroto Zero), is a soft-spoken specially modified Roidmude created to serve as Krim Steinbelt's aide.
 During the Global Freeze, Chase attempted to stop the Roidmudes as Kamen Rider Proto Drive before he was captured and reprogrammed by Freeze, Heart, and Brain to work for them as their "Grim Reaper" (死神, Shinigami), Mashin Chaser, while adopting the form of traffic police officer Koichi Kano as a civilian disguise.
 With no recollection of his past save for a directive to protect humans, Chase is tasked with destroying rogue Roidmudes' bodies and taking their numbers so Brain can reset them, developing a rivalry with Shinnosuke in the process and slowly regaining his memories.
 In response to the latter, Medic reprograms Chase to protect Roidmudes instead of humans, during which he develops a separate rivalry with Go Shijima until he is eventually defeated by Shinnosuke.
 Presumed dead, Kiriko finds and nurses Chase back to health in return for him saving her during the Global Freeze.

 Initially torn over whether to be a Roidmude or a Kamen Rider, he chooses to become the latter after Kiriko gives him to the means to become Kamen Rider Chaser and attempts to become more human after learning of human emotions.
 Along the way, he develops an attraction towards her, though he realizes she loves Shinnosuke and continues to bear an unrequited love for her to become closer to being human.
 Amidst Tenjuro Banno's attempt to enact a second Global Freeze, Chase joins forces with Go to stop him, sacrificing himself in the process.
 Following this, Go takes Chase's Signal Chaser Bike with him to the U.S. in the hopes of reviving him someday.

-Throughout the series, Chase has assumed the following forms:
+Throughout the series, Chase has assumed the following forms as he rides the Ride Chaser (ライドチェイサー, Raido Cheisā) motorcycle, which can combine with the Ride Macher to form the Ride Crosser (ライドクロッサー, Raido Kurossā) car, into battle: